Webnode: Website Builder Review 2022

 No app store

 Regrettably, Webnode doesn't have an app center to make up for its somewhat limited selection of features.
 Other website builders like Wix, greatly enhance their features through their app markets or hubs.
-To offset this, Webnode does facilitate the inclusion of elements via inputting user-defined HTML code, allowing you to further customize your website beyond the pre-packaged tools that the service comes with, so long as you possess the requisite proficiency in coding.
+To offset this, Webnode does allow elements to be added through user-defined HTML code, making it possible to customize your website, so long as you possess the necessary coding knowledge.

-More experienced users can insert content and features which Webnode lacks via HTML.
+More experienced users can insert HTML code to add content and features which Webnode lacks.

 Multilingual websites possible

 Webnode prioritizes user-friendliness, and its straightforward editor clearly underlines this.
-With that said, other programs have certainly done a better job of balancing between simplicity and functionality.
-We can't help but feel that Webnode's user-friendliness might be meant to divert attention from its lack of features.
-At the end of the day, users are provided with exactly what they need to create a site or blog, albeit, little more.
-Particularly appealing is the ease with which multiple language localizations of a website or store can be created.
+Still, other programs have done a better job of balancing between simplicity and functionality.
+We can't help but feel that Webnode's user-friendliness diverts attention from its lack of features.
+Users are provided with exactly what they need to create a site or blog, but, not much more.

 Templates & Design

 With around 100 templates, categorized as "Blogs", "Music", or "Portfolio", Webnode offers its users an impressive array of design options.
-Most of these will endow your site with a sleek and modern look, however, there aren't too many fancy templates.
+Most of these will give your site a sleek and modern look, however, there aren't too many fancy templates.

-Since the designs are striking on their own, it's likely that users will simply add original content or move a few elements around, creating unmistakably stylistic sites, albeit in our opinion, somewhat generic and conventional ones.
+Since the designs are striking on their own, it's likely that users will simply add original content or move a few elements around.
+The results will be stylistic, but, in our opinion, too generic.

 Webnode offers access to nearly 100 design templates.

-Switching between different templates is not possible without starting over, however, you can modify the background, colors, as well as fonts of your page(s).
+Switching between templates is not possible without starting from scratch, however, you can modify the background, colors, as well as fonts of your page(s).
 There are also a few layout options that differ, for example, in how their menus are organized.

 Still, even within the templates, choices are limited, and you aren't offered a hex color selector.
-This again underlines the platform's courting of beginners: Templates aren't intended to be customizable, apart from their text and user-defined content.
+This again underlines the platform's fixation on beginners: Templates aren't meant to be customized, apart from the text and user-defined content you add.

-As noted above, speed and simplicity are Webnode's emphases, and this extends to their templates, each of which can be quickly and easily applied to a website.
-The cost of this simplicity, however, is creative freedom, for which we've deducted a few points.
+As noted above, speed and simplicity are Webnode's priorities, and this extends to their templates, each of which can be quickly and easily applied to a website.
+This comes at the cost of creative freedom, so, we've deducted a few points.
 Once again, other site builders strike a better balance between removing obstacles for their users while ensuring that they can express themselves.

 E-Commerce, Marketing & SEO

-You can add an online store to your Webnode site through the page menu.
-In the navigation menu, you'll be able to stock your digital store with new products, which thankfully, is made fairly easy.
-On the platform, you can provide information about the number of products available, set up variations, and create collections for larger groups of products.
+You can add an online store to your Webnode site in the Pages menu.
+After that, click on Products in the navigation menu on the top right to stock your digital store with new items.
+You'll be able to provide information about the number of items available, as well as create variations and collections for larger groups of goods.

-Product variations are added without fuss: From the appropriate tab, simply select the types of variations you want to include, such as "Color" or "Size", and set individual variations for each group.
-As an example, should your product be available in three colors and three sizes, nine different variations will be created.
-Sounds easy, however, you'd be surprised at how many store builders continue to be unable to offer their (paying) customers this sort of capability, let alone make it as intuitive as Webnode does.
+Product variations can be created here without a hassle: In the add product window, click on the Variants tab, and then specify characteristics, like "Color" or "Size".
+If you input three colors and three sizes, nine variants will be created.
+Sounds easy, however, you'd be surprised at how many store builders don't offer their (paying) customers this sort of capability, let alone make it as intuitive as Webnode does.

-Further adjustments to your online store can be made through the "Settings" menu.
-There, it's possible to input your contact information as well as set shipping and payment methods.
-For the latter, alongside the usual options, you can also integrate Stripe and PayPal.
+Further adjustments to your online store can be made in the "Settings" menu.
+There, you'll input your contact information as well as set shipping and payment methods.
+For the latter, you can integrate Stripe and PayPal, in addition to the usual options.

 Discounts and sales

-Webnode also provides a few marketing tools, which allow subscribers to offers discounts (either for all orders, or those from a specific amount upwards).
-Of these, three types of rebates are offered: Free shipping, a percent-based discount, or a fixed-sum.
+Webnode also provides a few marketing tools, which allow subscribers to offer discounts (either for all orders or those above a specific total).
+Three kinds of these are offered: Free shipping, percent-based, or fixed-sum discounts.

-Somewhat hidden in the menu, under "Discounts", you can also add rebates to certain products, and direct visitor attention to price changes.
+Somewhat hidden in the menu, under "Discounts", you can also mark down certain products, and direct visitor attention to price changes.

 You can boost sales by offering discounts and rebates.